M21121/SGX-Benchmarking/README.md

 - Memory barriers: Explicit memory fence instructions were removed, exposing to cache timing side-channel attacks
 - Constant-time operations: Time-invariant code patterns were disabled, making cryptographic operations vulnerable to timing analysis

+## Important
+I did not include results because the numbers are obviously incorrect, meaning I have bugs to fix somewhere.
+Part of it comes from trying to prevent caching.
+Also, the secure reading seems to not like the way I disabled hyperthreading.

 ### Next steps:
 - Fix bugs to get accurate timing.